Record turnout in local Polish elections

 While rural areas and smaller towns showed strong support for the ruling party, big cities stayed with the opposition.

-Democracy was alive and well in Poland last Sunday as Poles exercised their right to vote, resulting in the highest nationwide turnout in the history of local elections in post-communist Poland at over 54.96 percent, as well as a new mayor for Warsaw.
+On election day, Poland had the highest nationwide turnout in the history of local elections in post-communist Poland at over 54.96 percent, as well as a new mayor for Warsaw.
 Rafał Trzaskowski of the Civic Coalition (CC), an alliance between the Civic Platform (PO) and Nowoczesna (Modern) parties, beat challenger Patryk Jaki of Law & Justice (PiS) in the capital’s mayoral election outright by 56.67 percent to 28.53 percent, avoiding a second round.
 The National Electoral Commission officially announced the results on Wednesday, but winners celebrated their victories after the polls closed based on the exit poll conducted by Ipsos research group.

 Over 30 million Poles were eligible to vote to elect nearly 47,000 district, county and provincial councillors and close to 2,500 district heads and town and city mayors.
 After citizens rushed to the polls on Sunday, political advisor Krzysztof Szczerski said in an interview with Polish public radio that “Poles are still willing to vote, as they believe that democracy has been blooming in Poland, and this is the best proof.”
 According to PKW, this year’s local elections were also record-breaking in terms of women’s participation – both on electoral lists and among voters.
 Women accounted for 18 percent of registered candidates for the highest positions in office, compared to 16 percent in 2014 and women constituted the majority of voters at 51.9 percent.